Washington, D.C. Area One of Worst in Nation for Safe Driving

 Distracted driving is a leading cause of collisions and entails anything that removes a driver’s attention from the road.
 Distractions can arise from texting and driving, eating while behind the wheel, talking to other passengers, grooming, using a navigation system or adjusting the radio.

 Car collisions can have far reaching effects that involve loss of income, medical bills, injuries, loss of life, property damage and emotional pain.
-Our experienced auto accident attorneys can help you seek fair compensation if your injuries were caused by another driver’s negligence.
+Our experienced DC auto accident attorneys can help you seek fair compensation if your injuries were caused by another driver’s negligence.